orsinium/blog/content/posts/go/safe-api.md

 cancel()
 ```

-Another possible solution would be to make `WithContext` return a private type that has the `Cancel` method but don't include this method into the `Context` interface so that it cannot be canceled from child functions:
+Another possible solution would be to make `WithContext` return a private type that has the `Cancel` method but not include this method into the `Context` interface so that it cannot be canceled from child functions:

 ```go
 // WithCancel now returns a private type context